RackPing/api_client_samples/PowerShell/README.md

 ### Prerequisites

-Tested with Microsoft PowerShell 7.1 for linux.
+Tested with Microsoft PowerShell 7.1.2 for linux.

 ```
+pwsh -v
 jq (optional for the demo.sh test harness)
 ```